vpavlenko/web-2024-template/README.md

 Come up with an idea of a web application that you'll try to develop today.
 You may look at your browser history, look at apps in your phone, or type single letters to a browser search box ('a', 'b', 'c' etc.) to see which websites you're actually using a lot.
 You may also google "ideas for web application", idk.

 Write down a short one-line description of your application in a file - you'll copy-paste this prompt to several tools to compare results.
-Don't elaborate any details yet - LLMs are smart at making good guesses.
+Start with "create a web application that ...".
+Don't elaborate all the details yet - LLMs are smart at making good guesses.

 # Online IDEs

-First, we're gonna try four online IDEs: v0.dev, lovable.dev, Bolt and Replit Agent.
+First, we're gonna try five online tools: v0.dev, lovable.dev, Bolt, Replit Agent and Claude.
 They look great at first, however, they may quickly fail and disappoint.
 Good luck!

 ## v0.dev